 Regular admission is also free on Wednesday nights at AGO.

 Let kids be kids at this obstacle course!
 Now here’s a mindful play space to develop creativity and concentration, and let them hide, run, climb and crawl.
-90 mins sessions can be pre-booked for $10.
+90 min sessions can be pre-booked for $10 every Sunday.

 Conveniently located in CityPlace right by the library is a drop-in place for both parents and kids to do arts & crafts and dance.
 There is a wooden train set to keep babies entertained.
 Check their schedule because they are only open at certain times.